-The audit team has been provided with an early draft PDD in 2002.
+The audit team has been provided with an early draft PDD in 2001.
 Based on this documentation a document review and a fact finding mission in form of an on-site audit has taken place.
-Afterwards the client decided to revise the PDD according to established regulations an approved methodology the CARs and CRs indicated in the first audit process also has been taking into account new developments on the regulatory side (as for example the new PDD format); the final PDD version was submitted for publishing in the global stakeholder process in December 2004.
+Afterwards the client decided to revise the PDD several times according to established regulations an approved methodology the CARs and CRs indicated in the first audit process also has been taking into account new developments on the regulatory side (as for example the new PDD format); the changes are documented in the reference list, see bullet point 18), 19), and 21).
+The final PDD version was submitted for publishing in the global stakeholder process in December 2004.
 It serves as the basis for the assessment presented herewith.
 In August 2005 a revised final PDD has been submitted in which all open issues and clarification requests have been solved by the project developer by submitting additional or corrected information.
 That changes are not considered to be significant with respect to the qualification of the project as a CDM project based on the two main objectives of the CDM to achieve a reduction of anthropogenic GHG emissions by sources and to contribute to sustainable development.
 Hence no repetition of the public stakeholder process has taken place.